 The answers to all of those questions created negative emotions for me.
-Emotions like shame and embarrassment, frustration, isolation, hopelessness, powerlessness, and guess what?
-You know how the think, feel, and act cycle works.
+Emotions like shame and embarrassment, frustration, isolation, hopelessness and powerlessness, and guess what, you know how the think-feel-act cycle works.
 How you think creates how you feel and how you feel drives how you act.
-So, if you're feeling ashamed, embarrassed, frustrated, isolated, or you don't have any more hope, right, you don't feel like you have any power.
-You're not going to take action in a way that's going to bring about change.
+So if you're feeling ashamed or embarrassed or frustrated or isolated or you don't have any more hope, you don't feel like you have any power, you are not going to take action in a way that is going to bring about change.
 In fact, you're going to stay stuck.

-So, now you know a couple of things, right?
-You know, number one that when you ask your brain a question, it goes on a mission to find the answer.
-Number two that the answer that your brain comes up with your thoughts, right?
-That's what your answers are.
-They're thoughts that generate an emotion as part of the think, feel, and act cycle.
-So, you have to pay attention to what those answers are.
-Three, your brain is hardwired to preference the negative, right?

-It thinks it's being helpful.
-It thinks it's spotting danger for you.
-So, what you're going to discover once you start paying attention is how often you are just automatically answering even neutral questions, not just the deadend questions, even neutral questions.
-Like, why didn't she respond to my email?
-You're coming up with negative answers.
-And four, many times, we're actually asking ourselves dead-end questions, right?
+So now you know a couple things.
+You know number one, that when you ask your brain a question, it goes on a mission to find the answer.
+Number two, that the answer that your brain comes up with, your thoughts, that's what your answers are, they're thoughts, that then generate an emotion as part of the think-feel-act cycle, so you have to pay attention to what those answers are.
+Three, your brain is hardwired to preference the negative.
+It thinks it's being helpful, it thinks it's spotting danger for you.
+So what you're going to discover once you start paying attention is how often you are just automatically answering even neutral questions.
+Not just the dead-end questions, even neutral questions like, why didn't she respond to my email, you're coming up with negative answers.

-We're asking our brain questions where the very premise is so negative that it is almost impossible for us to come up with a positive or even a neutral answer.
-So, you have to pay attention to those dead-end questions because I will tell you they are killers when you want to make a change.
-Understanding how questions work in the think, feel, and act cycle might lead you to believe that questions are a setup for a failure, but remember what I said at the beginning, questions are one of your brains' most powerful tools.
+And four, many times we're actually asking ourselves dead end questions.
+We're asking our brain questions where the very premise is so negative that it is almost impossible for us to come up with the positive or even a neutral answer.
+And so, you have to pay attention to those dead-end questions because I will tell you, they are killer when you want to make change.

-Questions are the start of inquiry, discovery, and invention, and when it comes to personal development, questions are the beginning of transformation.
-So, what you need to do is this, you need to understand what questions do to your brain.
-You need to understand the preference to answer questions negatively, and you need to understand, and you need to understand what a dead-end question looks like.
-A question that you cannot possibly answer in a positive way.
-Then, with all that information, you need to flip and start using powerful questions.
+Understanding how questions work in the think-feel-act cycle, it might lead you to believe that questions are a set up for failure, but remember what I said at the beginning.
+Questions are one of your brain's most powerful tools.
+Questions are the start of inquiry and discovery and invention.
+And when it comes to personal development, questions are the beginning of transformation, and so what you need to do is this.
+You need to understand what questions do to your brain, you need to understand the preference to answer questions negatively, and you need to understand what a dead-end question looks like.
+A question that you cannot possibly answer in a positive way, and then with all that information, you need to flip and start using powerful questions.

-Powerful questions don't just start from a positive place.
-They are also open-minded, thought-provoking, compassionate often, but most importantly, they force you to think differently.
+Powerful questions don't just start from a positive place, they are also open minded, they are thought provoking, they are compassionate often, but most importantly, they force you to think differently.
 They open up space in your mind while your brain is hunting for an answer.
-They open up space for inquiry and insight, and appreciation, right?
+They open up space for inquiry and insight and appreciation.
 And that is why they're so powerful.